Juan Perón: Third term (1973–1974)

 Another guerrilla group, the Guevarist ERP, also opposed the Peronist right-wing.
 They started engaging in armed struggle, assaulting an important Army barracks in Azul, Buenos Aires Province on 19 January, and creating a foco (insurrection) in Tucumán, a historically underdeveloped province in Argentina's largely rural northwest.
 In May 1973 the ERP claimed to have extorted $1 million in goods from the Ford Motor Company, after murdering one executive and wounding another.
 Five months after the payment, the guerrillas killed another Ford executive and his three bodyguards.
 Only after Ford threatened to close down their operation in Argentina altogether, did Perón agree to have his army protect the plant.

 Perón's failing health complicated matters.
-He suffered from an enlarged prostate and heart disease, and by at least one account, he may have been senile by the time he was sworn in for his third term.
+He developed an enlarged prostate and heart disease, and by at least one account, he may have been senile by the time he was sworn in for his third term.
 His wife frequently had to take over as Acting President over the course of the next year.

 Perón maintained a full schedule of policy meetings with both government officials and chief base of support, the CGT.
 He also presided over the inaugural of the Atucha I Nuclear Power Plant (Latin America's first) in April; the reactor, begun while he was in exile, was the fruition of work started in the 1950s by the National Atomic Energy Commission, his landmark bureau.
 His diminishing support from the far left (which believed Perón had come under the control of the right-wing entorno (entourage) led by López Rega, UOM head Lorenzo Miguel, and Perón's own wife) turned to open enmity following rallies on the Plaza de Mayo on 1 May and 12 June in which the president condemned their demands and increasingly violent activities.

 Perón was reunited with another friend from the 1950s – Paraguayan dictator Alfredo Stroessner – on 16 June to sign the bilateral treaty that broke ground on Yacyretá Hydroelectric Dam (the world's second-largest).
-Perón returned to Buenos Aires with clear signs of pneumonia and, on 28 June, he suffered a series of heart attacks.
+Perón returned to Buenos Aires with clear signs of pneumonia and, on 28 June, he had a series of heart attacks.
 Isabel was on a trade mission to Europe, but returned urgently and was secretly sworn in on an interim basis on 29 June.
-Following a promising day at the official presidential residence of Quinta de Olivos in the Buenos Aires suburb of Olivos, Juan Perón suffered a final attack on Monday, 1 July 1974 and died at 13:15.
+Following a promising day at the official presidential residence of Quinta de Olivos in the Buenos Aires suburb of Olivos, Juan Perón had a final attack on Monday, 1 July 1974 and died at 13:15.
 He was 78 years old.